 17. Tie: Hurricane Harbor Concord

 While this family-friendly park has several interesting water slides, they all end up being fairly generic and not the least enthralling for most adults.
-In early 2018, the park was rebranded from Waterworld California to Hurricane Harbor Concord, and with the new name comes a new experience: Splashwater Island, an interactive playground.
+In early 2018, the park was rebranded from Waterworld California to Hurricane Harbor Concord, and with the new name came a new experience: Splashwater Island, an interactive playground.

 16. Frontier City and White Water Bay